mnapiorkowski/MRJP-latte/README.md

 - dlist (`cabal install dlist`)

 ## Project structure
 Source files of the project are in `src/Compiler` directory.
 BNFC files generated from `src/Latte.cf` will be placed in `src/Latte`.
+Library functions (written by me in LLVM IR) are in `lib/runtime.ll` directory.
 GHC output files will be placed in `build` directory.

 ## Implemented extensions
 - arrays
 - structs
 - objects

-## TODO
 - virtual methods